kran0/gearwheel/README.md

 ## What Gearwheels does?
 And why?

-* Transparent substitution of commands like 'docker' 'docker-compose' 'mvn' and such with their dockerised versions;
+* Transparent substitution of commands like 'docker' 'docker-compose' 'mvn' and such (potentially any command or program) with their dockerised versions;
+  * Usefull if the tool is ugly and dirty and you just wahnt not to install in on the host;
-  * This is usefull when incompatible tools runs on the same host;
+  * Usefull when incompatible tools rejects to run on the same host;
+  * Usefull to get new and even edge versions of tools on industrial distributives.
-* Add 'services' like dind and use them seamless with dockerized tools;
+* Run in docker 'services' like dind and use them seamless with dockerized tools;
-  * Build isolation;
-  * Build in modern dind while host's dockerd is 1.12+;
+  * Same as above including build in modern dind while host's dockerd is 1.12+;
+  * + Per build service isolation.
 * Export docker images and docker volumes standart way.
+  * After build finishes, the service will automatic export its artifacts.

-With gearwheels you can use build machine with with only software config:
+You can use CI/CD machine with with only:
 - Coreutils;
 - Docker v1.12+;
 - Gearwheel.